Skip to main content

 Current Conditions

-The red tide organism, Karenia brevis, was observed at background concentrations in one sample each from Southwest Florida, Northwest Florida and along Florida’s East Coast over the past week.
-We continue to use satellite imagery (USF and NOAA NCCOS) to help track nearshore and offshore conditions.
-Additional details are provided below.
+Over the past week, the red tide organism, Karenia brevis, was observed in 19 samples from Florida’s Gulf Coast (see Statewidetable1125).
+Bloom concentrations (>100,000 cells/liter) were observed in 5 samples from Northwest Florida (Bay and Gulf counties).
+We continue to closely monitor satellite imagery (USF and NOAA NCCOS) to help track nearshore and offshore conditions.

 Fish Kills